kerridge/snowscoop/README.md

 ![alt text](https://github.com/kerridge/snowscoop/blob/master/images/current.jpg)
-- This is the current state of the UI.
-The graphed data from the 3rd series and greater is incorrect
+- This is the current state of the UI
 ---
 # MVVM Architecture
 **This is the architecture used across the entire application.**